-Continuing PT students in AY 18/19 are not eligible to apply for PTML or PTWGLG.
+Continuing PT students who began their course before AY 18/19 are not eligible to apply for PTML or PTWGLG.
 These students may apply for PTTFL or PT Fee Grant (PT Fee Grant, where they are continuing on a course that started prior to 1 September 2014) plus PT Course Grant, PTGFDs and PT DSAs.
-Continuing PT students in AY 18/19 are:
+Continuing PT students who fall under this in AY 19/20 are:

-- Students who started a PT course before 1 August 2018, who are continuing the course in AY 18/19. - Students who started a PT course on 1 August 2018 or later, having transferred from a PT course that started before 1 August 2018. - Students who started a PT course on 1 August 2018 or later, having completed a PT lower level course which started before 1 August 2018 and achieved a qualification with only the intervening vacation between the courses (these students meet the definition of 'end-on' and are therefore not eligible for PTML / PTWGLG).
+- Students who started a PT course before 1 August 2018, who are continuing the course in AY 19/20. - Students who started a PT course on 1 August 2018 or later, having transferred from a PT course that started before 1 August 2018. - Students who started a PT course on 1 August 2018 or later, having completed a PT lower level course which started before 1 August 2018 and achieved a qualification with only the intervening vacation between the courses (these students meet the definition of 'end-on' and are therefore not eligible for PTML / PTWGLG).